Top of the page

 If your child has a delay in one area, it may not mean there is a problem.
 It is common for a baby to be ahead in one area and a little behind in another.
 But it is important to talk to your doctor if you have concerns about your baby's development.
 If you find problems or delays early, you'll have the best chance of treating them.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter E687 in the search box to learn more about "Stimulating Your Baby's Development: Care Instructions."
+Enter E687 in the search box to learn more about "Stimulating Your Baby's Development: Care Instructions".

-Current as of:
+Current as of: August 3, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.